ufosc/manim-data-structures/CONTRIBUTING.md

 ### Initiate a PR
 Once you have finalized your contribution, navigate to this [link](https://github.com/ufosc/manim-data-structures/pulls) to create a new pull request and submit it.

+### Review Process
+(not sure how formal we are but if someone reviews contributions, they can add when and how often it will happen, as well as feedback)

+### Acknowledgement
+(i believe everyone should get credit for how much they contributed! very nice open source stuff!)

 ### Closing note
 Once your PR is approved, it will be merged into the `dev` branch and we are looking at eventually merging upstream.